mead-ml/mead-baseline/docs/tagging.md

 ## Status

 This model is implemented in TensorFlow and PyTorch (there is an old version in Torch7, which is no longer supported).
-The TensorFlow currently is the only implementation that supports using a CRF layer on the top.
+The PyTorch CRF implementation is still experimental and in need of optimization.

 _TODO_: Benchmark for CONLL NER